FM FencingMonitor

 Poor framing, occlusion, blur, low resolution, unstable camera movement, or missing weapon/body visibility may reduce report reliability.

-Progress needs comparable videos
+Longitudinal analysis needs comparable videos

 How to read this report